Welcome to Yew class.

-Every day in Busy Bees you will find us being exactly that – busy!
+Every day in Yew class you will find us busy!
 We love learning and playing and spend our days doing just that.

 There are lessons every day which focus on one of the seven areas of development from the EYFS curriculum, led by a qualified teacher.